 Since I was forced to leave the United States in 2012, this was put on hold here, while I decided to find new interesting people in Stockholm to see if we could meet and start working together after all.
 I went back to African dancing for a while and found my own preferred dance style Isadora Duncan in 2014.
 I started practicing Qigong with a new routine and tried another Buddhist mantra, as well as attending Catholic Mass and international Bible study groups to be able to discern and differentiate my own activities properly from that of a church.
 Meanwhile I had also come up with the idea of making a bamboo lei and wrote my second book in English about my detention, hoping that it will gain enough attention as a beginning point of being allowed to participate in a discussion about immigration in the media, also worldwide.

-Right now, since two years I am focusing on the core of my part of the business idea, which is to offer coaching sessions and practice dance while providing an international forum for meetings that can create a place for think-thanks, support groups, coaching with other activities such as nature based dances, qigong, workshops, body therapy and organic café, when the house is built.
-Location, however, isn’t set yet.
-If Telluselle Living Center is built in Stockholm, I would put it up next to KTH by Ugglekällan (Owl’s spring) if possible but I would prefer San Francisco as the original plan was in 2010, or in Lisbon, Portugal.
+Right now, since two years I am focusing on the core of my part of the business idea, which is to offer coaching sessions and practice dance while providing an international forum for meetings that can create a place for think-thanks, support groups, coaching with other activities such as nature based dances, qigong, workshops, body therapy and organic café, when the house is built, preferably in San Francisco as the original plan was in 2010.